 People often say these days, oh, it was so easy to invest in stocks in 2009 or 2010 and then just wait, do nothing and make loads of money by now (August 2017).
 It was just so easy and it did not require any wits or guts, you just had to do the obvious – buy stocks back then.
 But was it so obvious back then?

 Let’s take a look at the Financial Times of 22/23 January 2011.
-In a column Merryn Somerset Webb published in that issue, she wrote about an investor called Ken Fisher who thought that the stock market was hugely overvalued (S&P 500 stood at around 1280) due to QE.
+In a column Merryn Somerset Webb published in that issue, she wrote about an investor called Ken Fisher who thought that, due to QE, the stock market was hugely overvalued (S&P 500 stood at around 1280).
 Mr Fisher considered himself a savvy investor (and probably he is) holding 17% in cash just in case.
 Moreover, he thought the market is going nowhere and that it will only do “big ups and downs that amount to zero”.

 What should one make of this?